juliaforwork3/Juliadesignhouse.github.io/README.md

 # Juliadesignhouse.github.io
-A place to publish my portfolio
+A place to publish my portfolio.
+This is going to host my website.